statisticalbiotechnology/dsbook/dsbook/network/pathway.md

 :width: 300px
 :name: fig-KS

-GSEA is using a KS-like test to evaluate if the expression of the genes in a pathway differes significantly from other genes expression pattern between the phenotypes (e.g. "Healthy" or "Disease").
+GSEA is using a KS-like test to evaluate if the expression of the genes in a pathway differs significantly from other genes expression pattern between the phenotypes (e.g. "Healthy" or "Disease").
 ```

 The test used in GSEA is in principle a **Kolmogorov-Smirnov (KS) test**.
 However, the authors are resigning to a slower permutation test, but the basics of the test statistics is similar.
 GSEA also corrects for multiple testing by calculating **false discovery rates (FDRs)**.

-## Summary

-Pathway analysis is a powerful tool for interpreting omics data in systems biology, enabling researchers to understand how changes in molecular profiles translate to biological processes.
-KEGG and Reactome are key resources that provide curated pathway information.
-Approaches like Over Representation Analysis and Gene Set Enrichment Analysis allow for the identification of pathways that are statistically enriched, shedding light on complex biological mechanisms.
-While ORA provides a straightforward way to identify overrepresented pathways, GSEA offers a more nuanced analysis that considers the complete distribution of gene ranks, reducing the bias introduced by arbitrary thresholds.